somayehva/Yelp-Camp/README.md

-# YelpCamp
+# Yelp Camp

-YelpCamp is a full-stack web application that allows users to explore, review, and share their campgrounds.
+Yelp Camp is a full-stack CRUD app that allows users to explore, review, and share their campgrounds.
 With an emphasis on user interaction and seamless functionality, it provides a comprehensive platform for camping enthusiasts.

 ![yelp_camp](https://github.com/somayehva/yelp-camp/blob/main/yelp-camp.png)